opentext/github-action-ft-integration-mbt/README.md

 1. On GitHub, go to your organization (or account, if the repository containing the workflows is owned by an account) settings.
 2. In the left-side menu, go to **Developer Settings -> GitHub Apps**.
-3. Create a new GitHub App by clicking on **New GitHub App**.
+3. Create a new GitHub App by clicking the **New GitHub App**.
 4. In the **GitHub App name** field, enter a name of your choice.
-5. In the **Homepage URL** field, enter the URL of the Opentext Software Delivery Platform.
+5. In the **Homepage URL** field, enter the URL of the Opentext Core Software Delivery Platform.
 6. In the **Webhook** section, uncheck the **Active** option.
 No webhook is needed.
 7. In the **Permissions** section, grant the following repository permissions:
   - `Actions`: Read and write
   - `Content`: Read-only
-8. Click on the **Create GitHub App** button at the bottom of the page.
+8. Click the **Create GitHub App** button at the bottom of the page.
 Leave any other fields unchanged.

 ### 5.2.
 Installing a GitHub App

 1. On GitHub, go to your organization (or account, if the repository containing the workflows is owned by an account) settings.
-2. Go to **Developer settings -> GitHub App**.
+2. Go to **Developer settings -> GitHub Apps**.
-3. Select the credential you created in the previous step by clicking on its name.
+3. Select the `GitHub App` you created in the previous step by clicking its name.
 4. In the left-side menu, go to **Install App**.
-5. For the organization (or account) you want to configure the credential for, click the **Install** button.
+5. For the organization (or account) you want to configure the credentials for, click the **Install** button.
 6. Select the repositories you want to grant access to: **All repositories** or **Only select repositories**
-7. Click on the `Install` button to complete the installation.
+7. Click the `Install` button to complete the installation.

 ### 5.3.
 Configure the credentials in the product

 1. On GitHub, go to your organization (or account, if the repository containing the workflows is owned by an account) settings.
-2. Go to **Developer Settings -> GitHub Apps** and select the GitHub App you installed by clicking on its name.
+2. Go to **Developer Settings -> GitHub Apps** and select the GitHub App you installed by clicking its name.
 3. On the current page, note the value of the **Client ID**.
 4. In the **Private keys** section, click the **Generate a private key** button.
 A file containing the `Private Key` will be downloaded to your device (usually this is a `.pem` file).
    **Note:** `Private Key`should not be confused with `Client secret` (which is not required / used).
 5. Go to the OpenText Core Software Delivery Platform.
 6. Navigate to **Settings -> Spaces** (select the desired workspace containing the CI servers) **-> Credentials**.
-7. Create a new credential.
+7. Create a new `Credentials` entity.
 8. Enter a name of your choice.
 In the **User Name** field, enter the **Client ID** from the GitHub App, and in the **Password** field, enter the `Private Key` (the full content from `.pem` file) generated for this GitHub App.
-9. Click on the `Add` button to create the credential.
+9. Click the `Add` button to save the credentials.
 10. In workspace settings, go to **DevOps -> CI Servers**.
-11. For the desired **CI Server** (it has the name of the organization on GitHub), double-click the cell in the **Credential** column and select the newly created credential.
+11. For the desired **CI Server** (it has the name of the organization on GitHub), double-click the cell in the **Credential** column and select the newly created entity.
 If the **Credential** column is not visible, click the **Choose Columns** button (near the **Filter** button) and make the column visible.

 ## 6. Running MBT Tests